Sea Snakes Can Be More Venomous Than Rattlesnakes

 Just don't bother looking for them in the Atlantic.

 Earth's second-biggest ocean is free of all sea snakes.
 Geography and climate may explain why.
-Scientists think the reptiles' ancestors evolved in the western Pacific 6 to 8 million years ago.
-By the time modern species reached the New World, the Panama land bridge between North and South America might've closed up.
+Scientists think the marine reptiles'' ancestors evolved in the western Pacific 6 to 8 million years ago.
+By the time modern species reached the New World, the Panama land bridge between North and South America might have closed up.

 Advertisement